apache/superset/CONTRIBUTING.md

 3. If the pull request adds functionality, the docs should be updated as part of the same PR.
 Doc string are often sufficient, make sure to follow the sphinx compatible standards.
-4. The pull request should work for Python 2.7 and Python 3.6.
-    ``from __future__ import`` will be required in every `.py` file soon.
-5. If the pull request adds a Python dependency include it in `setup.py` denoting any specific restrictions and run `pip-compile` to update the `requirements.txt` file which ensures that the application build is deterministic.
+4. If the pull request adds a Python dependency include it in `setup.py` denoting any specific restrictions and in `requirements.txt` pinned to a specific version which ensures that the application build is deterministic.
-6. Please rebase and resolve all conflicts before submitting.
+5. Please rebase and resolve all conflicts before submitting.
-7. Please ensure the necessary checks pass and that code coverage does not decrease.
+6. Please ensure the necessary checks pass and that code coverage does not decrease.
-8. If you are asked to update your pull request with some changes there's no need to create a new one.
+7. If you are asked to update your pull request with some changes there's no need to create a new one.
 Push your changes to the same branch.

 ## Local development